 Tadcaster therefore exemplifies the small Yorkshire historic market town very well with its mix of shops, inns and residential buildings.
-The eighteenth-century Samuel Smith brewery with its collection of Grade II listed structures along the High Street add significant evidential, communal and historic value to an already extremely valuable heritage asset.
+The remaining historic breweries of Tadcaster are located along the south side of High Street and include Grade II listed buildings which add significant evidential, communal and historic value to the conservation area.